-The Policy Development Subcommittee provides guidance, clarification or proposed standards on NOSB operations, policies, and procedures as needed, in collaboration with the NOP.
+The Policy Development Subcommittee provides clarification and proposed changes for NOSB internal policies, and procedures as needed, in collaboration with the NOP.
+The PDS, in collaboration with the NOP, also updates and revises the NOSB Policy and Procedures Manual and the Member Guide.